on saleNoodler's General of the Armies - Ink Sample

 How do I fill my fountain pen from an ink sample vial?
 8EDA1617-F73A-4DAF-8245-6D2BF4ABEB7B

-It depends on the fountain pen's filling mechanism.
+The technique depends on the fountain pen's filling mechanism.

-How much writing can I do with 2ml of ink?
+How much writing can I really do with 2ml?
 8EDA1617-F73A-4DAF-8245-6D2BF4ABEB7B

-It really depends on how big or small you write, and the nib size you’re using.
-We find that usually you can get 2 good fills for a typical converter with our Ink samples, or one good fill with a piston-filling pen.
-How much writing depends on you more than anything else, so we recommend experimenting with different nib sizes to find what works best for you.
+How much writing you can do depends on you more than anything else.
+It mostly depends on how big or small you write, and the nib size you’re using.
+We recommend experimenting with different nib sizes to find what works best for you.

-What's your return policy for ink samples?
+What's your return policy?
 8EDA1617-F73A-4DAF-8245-6D2BF4ABEB7B